-Here, we provide some background on the models of computation that we will discuss throughout the paper.

-\subsubsection{\quad \textbf{Circuits}}
+\subsection{Circuits}

 A circuit is a Directed Acyclic Graph (DAG) $G=(V,E)$.
 Nodes with zero in-degree are called \textit{inputs}, and nodes with zero out-degree are called \textit{outputs}. $|E|$ is the \textit{size} of the circuit, whereas its \textit{depth} is the longest path from an input to an output.
 The \textit{fan-in} is the largest in-degree, and the \textit{fan-out} is the largest out-degree.
 The vertices are also called \textit{gates}, and they perform mathematical operations on their predecessors.
-In the scope of this work, the following types are considered: \begin{itemize} \item \textit{Boolean circuits} consist of $\{\wedge,\vee,\neg\}$ gates that operate on boolean variables.
-The $\wedge$ and $\vee$ gates have unbounded fan-in by default, unless specified otherwise. \item \textit{Threshold circuits} are boolean circuits which also include so-called \textit{threshold} or \textit{majority} gates, i.e., gates which receive as input $k$ boolean variables $x_1,\ldots, x_k$ and return 1 if and only if $\sum_{i=1}^k w_ix_i\geq t$, for some fixed integers $t,w_1,\ldots, w_k$. \end{itemize} For $i\in\mathbb{N}$, NC[i], AC[i], and TC[i] are the classes of boolean circuits with fan-in two, unbounded fan-in, and threshold circuits, respectively, all having $n^{O(1)}$ size and $\OO(\log^i(n))$ depth, where $n$ is the input size.
-It is known that NC[0]$\subset$ AC[0] $\subset$ TC[0] $\subseteq$ NC[1] (see e.g. \cite[Corollary 4.35]{vollmer1999introduction}).
-We consider only so-called \textit{uniform families of circuits}, i.e., their description does not change significantly for different input sizes \cite{circuits:borodin77_uniform,vollmer1999introduction}.
+In this work we consider \emph{boolean circuits}, which consist of $\{\wedge,\vee,\neg\}$ gates that operate on boolean variables.
+The $\wedge$ and $\vee$ gates have unbounded fan-in by default, unless specified otherwise.
+For $i\in\mathbb{N}$, NC[i] and AC[i] are the classes of boolean circuits with fan-in two and unbounded fan-in, respectively, all having $n^{O(1)}$ size and $\OO(\log^i(n))$ depth, where $n$ is the input size.
+It is known that NC[0]$\subset$ AC[0] $\subset$ NC[1] (see e.g. \cite[Corollary 4.35]{vollmer1999introduction}).
+We consider only \textit{uniform families of circuits}, i.e., their description does not change significantly for different input sizes \cite{circuits:borodin77_uniform,vollmer1999introduction}.